-Deferred Tax (Net)-Considering the current working results of the bank, deferred tax assets have not been recognised during the year.
-The bank is confident of having probable future taxable profits to allow it to recognise the deferred tax assets in future.
+Deferred Tax (Net)-Considering the current working results of the bank, deferred tax assets have not been recognized during the year.
+Currently, Bank is not recognising the Deferred tax assets on accumulated losses of Rs 366,556 (000's).
+The Bank is confident of having probable future taxable profits to allow it to recognize the deferred tax assets in future."